hsauro/sysbiosoftware/pysb.md

 == PySB ==

 PySB..Programming biological models in Python using PySB, Molecular Systems Biology, January 2013, 9(1), p=646, doi=10.1038/msb.2013.1) is a Python-based open-source simulator for cellular systems developed by Carlos Lopez.
 The primary capability of pySB than makes it stand out from other similar simulators is that it supports rule-based modeling (Rule‐based modeling: a computational approach for studying biomolecular site dynamics in cell signaling systems, WIREs Systems Biology and Medicine,January 2014, 6(1), p13–36, doi=10.1002/wsbm.1245).
 The software runs on all major platforms, Windows, Mac OS, and Linux.
-PySB is also discussed at [[Multi-state modeling of biomolecules]].
+PySB is also discussed at Multi-state modeling of biomolecules.

  Capabilities
  ============